Mienjung97/Number_guesser_PP2/README.md

 ## Honorable mentions
 I have to thank my dear partner for being so patient since there is not a lot of free time and yet she fully supports me on a daily basis. <br>
-I am also thankful for my co-student Marceillo, who I worked closly together and helped me in times of questioning. <br>
+I am also thankful for my co-student Marceillo and Jan, who I worked closly together and helped me in times of questioning. <br>
-A big thank you goes out to the Tutors who have helped me along my first protfolio project: Alan and John helped me understand some problems, helped with technical problems and guided me towards a correct code.
+A big thank you goes out to the Tutors who have helped me along my secon protfolio project: especially Sarah helped me understand some problems, helped with technical problems and guided me towards a correct code.

 [Back to top](<#contents>)

 ## General reference:
-- The biggest help and inspiration in my first project was my Mentor Akshat Garg who helped me a lot with understanding .parent - .child connections, how to implement them in a long css code and media queries.
+- The biggest help and inspiration in my first project was my Mentor Akshat Garg who helped me a lot with understanding how to evade dublicate code.
-- For the Header (Drop down menu) i took great inspiration from the "Love Running" project, the Footer has been compleatly copied since I really liked the design.
-Only for bigger screens, the Icons for the social media platforms move closer together. <br>
+- For incrementing the scores, I took great inspiration from the [Love Maths](https://github.com/Mienjung97/love-maths) project.
-- For creating this readme, I have used example readme files from [Ewan Colquhoun](https://github.com/EwanColquhoun/wawaswoods/blob/master/README.md?plain=1#deployment) and my colleague [Marceillo](https://github.com/Marceillo) for the general overview.
+- For creating this readme, I have used the template from my [Owning Cats](https://github.com/Mienjung97/Owning-Cats) project, which I took inspiration from [Ewan Colquhoun](https://github.com/EwanColquhoun/wawaswoods/blob/master/README.md?plain=1#deployment) and my colleague [Marceillo](https://github.com/Marceillo) for the general overview.
-- I used some help from YouTube tutorials from [EdRoh](https://www.youtube.com/watch?v=i1FeOOhNnwU) and [Slaying The Dragon](https://www.youtube.com/watch?v=phWxA89Dy94).
+- I used some help from various [YouTube](https://www.youtube.com/results?search_query=make+a+scorebord+with+username+in+javascript) tutorials, [stackoverflow](https://stackoverflow.com/) posts and [w3schools](https://www.w3schools.com/) tutorials.
+- For understanding some problems, I also used [ChatGPT](https://chat.openai.com/) to get the explainations I nedded.

 [Back to top](<#contents>)